 How to Fix The Rattles and Squeaks In a Motorhome

-The dashboard screws in front by the window are tight but it still shakes and squeaks.
-I have placed a small towel between the window and the dash which only helped slightly.
+The dashboard screws in front of the window are tight, but it still shakes and squeaks.
+I have placed a small towel between the window and the dash, which only helped slightly.

 I am wondering if there are suggestions for putting padding or other materials to stop the rattle.
-The dashboard seems to be a thin plastic and is loose along the front window.
+The dashboard seems to be thin plastic and is loose along the front window.
 Any advice is appreciated.

-As you have noticed the dashboard on your RV is made of very thin plastic material so I definitely would not recommend that you try to remove it as there is a very good chance that you will break the dash.
+As you have noticed, the dashboard on your RV is made of very thin plastic material, so I definitely would not recommend that you remove it as there is a very good chance that you will break the dash.

 Below are some of my suggestions for reducing your Rattling, squeaking, and shaking problems.